ibm-cloud-docs/subnets/rir-tool.md

 {: help}
 {: support}

 Any public subnet owned by {{site.data.keyword.cloud_notm}} which has been assigned to your account can be registered with its respective registrar.
-Navigate to the RIR Registration page and use the following steps to register a subnet.
+Navigate to the **RIR Registration** page and take the following steps to register a subnet.

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/) and log in to your account.
 1. From the dashboard, click the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) and select **Classic Infrastructure**.
 1. Select **Network > IP Management > RIR Registration**.
-1. Select **Create Registration** from the **Actions** list for the wanted subnet.
+1. Select **Create Registration** from the **Actions** list for a particular subnet.
 A **Register Subnet** window appears.
-1. Select Person Record information from the list.
+1. Select the Person Record you want to use for the registration.
 For more information, see [Creating an RIR registration with person details](#creating-rir-registration-person-details).
-1. Click **Register** to create the RIR Registration.
+1. Click **Register** to create the RIR registration.
+The status of the registration is **Pending** until the registration is complete, at which point the status changes to **Complete**.
-   The status of the device shows as **Registering** until the registration is complete.

 Registration times are not controlled internally, and they can vary based on the region in which the subnet is located.
 {: note}

 ## Updating the registration information for a registered subnet